ifilot/opengl-cpp-course/lesson02/README.md

 ## Learning goals
 * Understanding the different matrix transformations involved
 * Construct matrices using the GLM library
+* Understand the different projection and how to build these

 ## Compilation instructions
 ```